Pranavc22/portfolio-angular/README.md

 ## Technical - Learnings

 I have learnt a great deal through this project and the various projects we have made during our training.
 To sum up, I have learnt:
--   Front-end Development using Angular: Using HTML, CSS and TypeScript, we have learnt creating different elements of a webpage.
+-   **Front-end Development using Angular**: Using HTML, CSS and TypeScript, we have learnt creating different elements of a webpage.
--   Back-end Development using Angular: Using MongoDB, ExpressJS and NodeJS, we have learnt how to create databases, schemas and connect the front-end to the back-end.
+-   **Back-end Development using Angular**: Using MongoDB, ExpressJS and NodeJS, we have learnt how to create databases, schemas and connect the front-end to the back-end.
 -   Authorisation and Authentication techniques using JSON Web Tokens, Local Storage and bcrypt.